 Although turn-of-the century photographer Louis Charles McClure's [b.1867, d.
 1957] name remains relatively obscure, his cityscape pictures of Denver are among the most accurate and artistic depictions of any American city during the City Beautiful era.
 Having studied with noted photographer William Henry Jackson, McClure made a career of photographing railroads and landscapes throughout Colorado, but his most interesting work documented the Denver of the 1890's through the 1920's.
 McClure's artistry brought him considerable success as a commercial photographer during his lifetime.
-With his gift of over 4,000 glass plate negatives and prints to the Denver Public Library, today people are beginning to recognize McClure's distinctive signature as a sign of photography that is of great historic and esthetic value.
+With his gift of over 4,000 glass plate negatives and prints to the Denver Public Library, today people are beginning to recognize McClure's distinctive signature as a sign of photography that is of great historic and aesthetic value.

 This blog entry focuses on McClure's documentation of the City Beautiful Movement, which inspired urban beautification in architecture, landscaping and city planning in the United States from the 1890s through the 1920s.
 Influenced by the Beaux Arts architecture of Europe, American city-shapers designed civic centers, grand boulevards and parks in a quest for urban beauty.
 The City Beautiful model was "The White City" built at the 1893 World's Columbian Exposition, in Chicago, Illinois.

-This was primarily an esthetic movement, but its promoters felt that it would uplift the spirit too.
+This was primarily an aesthetic movement, but its promoters felt that it would uplift the spirit too.
 The City Beautiful ideology also emphasized tourism, scenic values and boosterism.
 A popular poem from Denver's City Beautiful era reads:

 Denver the beautiful, blest be her name